Via Vallen: Background

 Via Vallen is a dangdut singer from East Java who has been known as a national artist.
 Via is also successful in bringing the genre of koplo and earned the nickname "Pop Queen Koplo" because the pop songs are sung in the rhythm of dangdut koplo along with a number of famous dangdut music groups such as New Pallapa, SERA, Monata and others.
 Her work became more widely known when a number of national television stations invited her to become a guest star on the Inbox SCTV Carnival.

 Via has been invited to the 2016 Anugerah Dangdut Indonesia MNCTV award ceremony, and has performed with a number of famous artists such as Dewi Persik, Zaskia Gotik, Raffi Ahmad, Soimah Pancawati and others.

 In addition to having fans named Vyanisty, Via Vallen is herself a fan of Beyonce and Mariah Carey.
-Via claimed not to love dangdut as a teenager, preferring pop rock music including that by the American rock band Evanescence, and singer Avril Lavigne.
+Via claimed not to love dangdut as a teenager, preferring pop rock music, including that by the American rock band Evanescence, and singer Avril Lavigne.

 Her stage name Vallen is taken from the first album Evanescence titled Fallen.
 Via Vallen joined Sera, an Indonesian dangdut band, in 2008.
 She appeared in televised concerts in Hong Kong and China in 2016.

 Via's maternal family are from Bandung and Aceh.
-Via started her career in entertainment in second grade of junior high school.
-Since 5th grade she attended gigs as a trainee singer, with her father who is himself a dangdut musician.
+Via started her career in entertainment in the second grade of junior high school.
+Since the 5th grade, she attended gigs as a trainee singer with her father, who is himself a dangdut musician.

 Via released her first single entitled "Selingkuh" in 2015.
-Next she issued singles such as "Secawan Madu", "Sayang", "Sakit Sakit Hatiku", "Baper", "Peternak Luka", and many more, and her first album titled The Names was released in 2016.
+Next, she issued singles such as "Secawan Madu", "Sayang", "Sakit Sakit Hatiku", "Baper", "Peternak Luka", and many more, and her first album titled The Names was released in 2016.

 Via Vallen won the 2017 SCTV Music Awards Most Popular Dangdut Singer category, winning this award against competition from a number of famous dangdut singers.
 Via also received the Most Popular Female Dangdut Singer in Indonesian Dangdut Award (IDA) 2017 and also get award from DWP (Dangdut Wilayah Pantura) for Best Singer ter-WP.

 In 2018, she performed the 2018 Asian Games official theme song "Meraih Bintang", a pop dangdut song written by Parlin Burman "Pay" Siburian.
 On 6 July 2018, it was announced that she will perform alongside 107 bands from 30 countries at the International Indie Music Festival at Indonesia Convention Exhibition.
-The event was held on 27 September to 7 October 2018.
+The event was held from 27 September to 7 October 2018.

 Style

-Via does not seek to imitate the style of traditional dangdut singers, instead aims at a more fresh, young, and modern style, a shared characteristic of Korean women or the Japanese Harajuku style.
+Via does not seek to imitate the style of traditional dangdut singers; instead, it aims at a fresher, younger, and more modern style, a shared characteristic of Korean women or the Japanese Harajuku style.